Petroleum jelly

 After petroleum jelly became a medicine-chest staple, consumers began to use it for cosmetic purposes and for many ailments including toenail fungus, genital rashes (non-STI), nosebleeds, diaper rash, and common colds.
-Its folkloric medicinal value as a "cure-all" has since been limited by better scientific understanding of appropriate and inappropriate uses.
+Its folkloric medicinal value as a "cure-all" has since been limited by a better scientific understanding of appropriate and inappropriate uses.
 It is recognized by the U.S. Food and Drug Administration (FDA) as an approved over-the-counter (OTC) skin protectant and remains widely used in cosmetic skin care, where it is often loosely referred to as mineral oil.

 History

 Marco Polo in 1273 described the oil exportation of Baku oil by hundreds of camels and ships for burning and as an ointment for treating mange.

-Native Americans discovered the use of petroleum jelly for protecting and healing skin.
+Native Americans discovered the use of petroleum jelly for protecting and healing the skin.
 Sophisticated oil pits had been built as early as 1415–1450 in Western Pennsylvania.
 In 1859, workers operating the United States's first oil rigs noticed a paraffin-like material forming on rigs in the course of investigating malfunctions.
 Believing the substance hastened healing, the workers used the jelly on cuts and burns.